peaceodey/peaceodey/README.md

 </p>

 ## 🚀 About Me
 I'm a data analyst passionate about helping businesses make sense of their data.
+With a background in accounting, I’ve developed a strong eye for detail, accuracy, and pattern qualities that now fuel my passion for data storytelling.
 I enjoy transforming complex, messy datasets into clear stories and actionable insights.

 My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.